amaratariq/COVID19_GNN_public/README.md

 - patients admitted to the hospital
 - patients undergoing regular chest x-ray examination (within 3 day intervals)

 The cohort file expects one chest X-ray per row.
+Expected columns for data files are provided in sample csv files.

 The model predicts a label for each chest X-ray.
 Essentially, predictions are made for a patient whenever they undergo a chest X-ray exam, thus building a predicitve trajectory.